secretshardul/gamepe-landing-page/_pages/privacypolicy.md

 ---

 **Last updated**
-July 24 2020
+Aug 24 2020

 **Privacy Policy**

-GCharge built the GCharge app as an Ad Supported app.
-This SERVICE is provided by GCharge at no cost and is intended for use as is.
+GamePe built the GamePe app as an Ad Supported app.
+This SERVICE is provided by GamePe at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.

 If you choose to use our Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that we collect is used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at GCharge unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at GamePe unless otherwise defined in this Privacy Policy.

 **Information Collection and Use**